dylanadams98/svg-logo-generator/README.md

 This was a good project to build on command-line application skills and the inquirer package, but getting tests to work was a challenge.

+I did receive help from a tutor to help fix some errors with the application.

 The code repository is accessible here: https://dylanadams98.github.io/svg-logo-generator